mdjhj/virtual-classroom-management-system/README.md

 The system follows a **data-centered architectural model**, where a central database manages all classroom data while different modules interact with the system independently.

-This architecture improves modularity, scalability, and maintainability.

 ### Architecture Diagram

-*(Add your architecture diagram here)*

 ![System Architecture](docs/diagrams/architecture.png)

 ---